Jon-Richards/asset-compiler/README.md

 # @jon-richards/asset-compiler v0.1.x
-Provides an easy install solution for bundling CSS and JavaScript.
+A preconfigured solution for bundling CSS and JavaScript.

 ### Calibrated for:
 * TypeScript